steenk/tripledollar/README.md

 	var butt = $$$('button', 'Version').evt('click', func);
 	document.body.appendChild(butt);

+The function that recieves the event, always gets the event object as an argument.
+That can be used to find out which element the event came from.
+Sometimes you want to send more arguments with the event, and you can do that with the __evt__ function.

+	var func = function (evt, msg) {
+		alert('Got this messages from a ' + evt.target.tagName + ': ' + msg);
+	}
+	var butt = $$$('button', 'Click here').evt('click', func, 'You clicked at me!');
+	document.body.appendChild(butt);

 ## ins

 Sometimes you need to insert more things into an element that you created earlier.
 That can be done with the __ins__ function.